vivipolli/quack-start/Architecture.md

-# 🦆 DuckChain Telegram Bot
+# 🦆 Duck Start Telegram Bot

 A comprehensive Telegram bot for the DuckChain ecosystem, providing multilingual onboarding, AI-powered education, and NFT rewards.